TunedMystic/gingersnap/README.md

 <br />

+#### Static Repository
-**Static Repository** defines the export destination.
+Defines the export destination.
 This _(optional)_ setting requires a repository path where the site will be exported to.

 ```json